 There are certain steps that can be taken to seek the return of a child who has been wrongfully retained, either in this country or another country.

 This is an international treaty which governs the international movement of children.
 It seeks to provide a remedy where a child is taken abroad or retained abroad by one parent without the consent of the other.
 At present there are 98 countries who are signatories to the 1980 Hague Convention.

 Hague Convention proceedings are summary in nature and do not look at welfare issues in depth such as ‘who is the better parent‘ or ‘who is proposing to care better for the child’.
 These proceedings instead look at whether the child should be returned from the country he/she has been retained in or taken to.
 These proceedings are generally dealt with quickly.

 If a child has been removed from this country or is retained in a country which is not a signatory to the 1980 Hague Convention, it is also possible to make applications in the High Court such as Wardship proceedings.

 It is key to act quickly in circumstances where a child has been removed or retained.

 If you are concerned about a child being retained in either the jurisdiction of England or Wales (which is not their usual place of residence) or in another jurisdiction following an agreed holiday, or you are concerned that your child may be removed, please contact:

-Simon, Kim and Gemma are specialist, accredited Child Abduction Lawyers who will be more than happy to advise you.
+Simon is a specialist, accredited Child Abduction Lawyer who will be more than happy to advise you.